jullanggit/rebos-file-manager/README.md

-A (dot)file manager (intended for use in rebos).
+A (dot)file manager (intended for use in rebos)

 Intended File-structure:
 ```
 .config/rebos
 ├── files